 Can I get out and climb onshore or up on Turnip Rock?

 This is a tricky subject.
-Kayaking Turnip Rock and its neighboring formation, the Thumbnail, is private land.
+Turnip rock is only about 10 yards from the shoreline/ Kayaking Turnip Rock, and its neighboring formation, the Thumbnail, is private land.
 The best option is to stay “feet wet,” meaning as long you are in the water, you have every right to explore and experience one of the most unusual rock formations in America.

 However, you may also traverse the area below the “ordinary high watermark.”
 This doesn’t mean you can set up camp, but you can stretch your legs, swim, and take pictures.
 Don’t make a nuisance of yourself.
 Don’t try climbing up the rocks.
 The area literally steps away from residential homes and cottages of Pointe Aux Barques.
 Use Leave No Trace principles.